Paternity (or Parentage)

 - Has the child been raised jointly with another adult?

-Please note that California Rules of Court 5.635(b) recognizes that a parentage case may involve same-sex parents.
-For more information see Lesbian Domestic Partners and Spouses, below.
+Please note that California Rule of Court 5.635(b) recognizes that a parentage case may involve same-sex parents.
+For more information see section on Lesbian Domestic Partners and Spouses below.

-If parentage / paternity is an issue in the case, meaning that it is not yet clear who the legal father of the child is, the court must send a JV-500 to the child support agency inquiring if there is a judgment of paternity or a voluntary declaration of paternity (VDP) on file.
+If parentage (or paternity) is an issue in the case, meaning that it is not yet clear who the legal father of the child is, the court must send a JV-500 to the child support agency inquiring if there is a judgment of paternity or a voluntary declaration of paternity ("VDP") on file.
+Welfare and Insitutions Code § 316.2(a); California Rule of Court 5.635(a),(d)

 Early identification of fathers is essential for the child.
 If parentage is not established, an unidentified father may later file a section 388 petition to seek custody, thus delaying permanency for the child.
 The child’s counsel has a duty to protect the child’s interests, including ensuring that paternity is established as soon as possible.